07U/skills-github-pages/Intuition.md

 	D_{3}\\!\\left(1\\right) = -\\epsilon\\,,\\ D_{3}\\!\\left(i\\right) = 𝟙\\,,\\\\
 	D_{4}\\!\\left(1\\right) = \\begin{pmatrix} 1 & 0 & 0 & 0 \\\\ 0 & 1 & 0 & 0 \\\\ 0 & 0 & 1 & 0  \\\\ 0 & 0 & 0 & 1 \\end{pmatrix}\\,,\\ D_{4}\\!\\left(i\\right) = \\begin{pmatrix} 0 & 0 & 0 & -1 \\\\ 0 & 0 & -1 & 0 \\\\ 0 & 1 & 0 & 0  \\\\ 1 & 0 & 0 & 0 \\end{pmatrix}\\,.
 			\\end{gather}

+---

+[^4]: It is assumed that the reader is familiar with these kind of operations.
+[^5]: A comment for the experts: this is the first concept that gets presented, so there is an attempt to stay in the "intuition stage".
+Hence, no buzz words are used, and the discussion is kept at an extremely high level.